Keep up to date with the latest public information and advice regarding the virus at the Gov.uk website.

 - Protective measures for holiday and after-school clubs, and other out-of-school settings during the coronavirus (COVID-19) outbreak

 Resources to support COVID-19 safe reopening and operation

-- Making Your Community Building ‘COVID Secure’: VODA and North Tyneside Council hosted an event on how to ensure you keep your community building COVID secure when reopening.
+- Making Your Community Building ‘COVID Secure’ 9 July 2020: VODA and North Tyneside Council hosted an event on how to ensure you keep your community building COVID secure when reopening.
 You can download the slides for the presentation here and view the supporting guidance from North Tyneside Council Workplace and Public Buildings Recovery Standard.

-- PPE and managing Covid risk: VODA recently hosted an online workshop on PPE and managing Covid risk in the workplace with North Tyneside Council.
+- PPE and managing Covid risk 26 June 2020: VODA recently hosted an online workshop on PPE and managing Covid risk in the workplace with North Tyneside Council.
 Watch the video of the session below and download the slides here.

 - Charity Shop reopening pack from the Charity Retail Association.

-- Practical information to help village halls reopen published by ACRE (Action with Communities in Rural England).
+- Practical information to help village halls reopen and a new visual reference guide have been published by ACRE (Action with Communities in Rural England).
 This free information will help village and community halls reopen post lockdown.
 This has been designed for rural village halls but should translate into community centres/other community use buildings to a large extent as well.
 Includes updated guidance around the opening of performance and sport venues.

 - A Guide for Community Buildings – Life After Lockdown.
 This guide from Durham Community Action looks at what trustees can do now towards recovery planning and start to consider what measures will need to be in place for a safe reopening when services can be delivered once again.